hjkim63/Interactive-Lab-Hub/Lab 3/README.md

 <!-- \*\**your answer here*\*\* -->
 - Initial speech of the dialogue was easy and worked well
-- Designing the timing and intonations of conversations depending on the input from the user was difficult
+- Designing the timing and intonations of conversations depending on the input from the user was difficult.
+Especially the pre-assumed pause intervals  didn't work out so well when the use rambled or took their time to think.
+The user could think that the device cut them off.
-- Having the different sensors line up (text on screen to line up with the speech from device) was an unexpected challenge

 ### What worked well about the controller and what didn't?

 <!-- \*\**your answer here*\*\* -->
 - The controller wasn't as useful in controlling for pauses in between the dialogue which made it difficult for the device to carry out/lead the conversation and engage the user.
+- Having the different sensors line up (text on screen to line up with the speech from device --not documented in this report) and the accelerometer  was too sentitive that it would need to start the conversation multiple times if changes in the vigration

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?